arnaudin/arnaudin.github.io/_projects/brightidea-programs.md

     content: |
       **The Pitch Program**

-      Finally, we conceived a general-purpose recurring program to ensure ongoing customer success that we named The Pitch Program.
+      Finally, we conceived a central, recurring program to ensure ongoing customer success that we named The Pitch Program.
 This is a scalable competition in the style of Shark Tank, great for engaging employees in order to find the most impactful ideas.
 I presented "How To Run a Successful Pitch Program" at [Synthesize 2018](https://synthesize.brightidea.com/), and we also developed the content into an ebook for customers and prospects.
 The existing Pitch app was refined to support a programmatic approach, and a roadmap was developed for future updates.

+      Inspired by the popular "Shark Tank" format, The Pitch Program is a scalable competition designed to engage employees and uncover the most impactful ideas within your organization.
+It provides a structured framework for soliciting big ideas and funding winning projects.

+      To support our customers in running successful Pitch Programs, we developed a comprehensive set of resources, including:

+      - A presentation on best practices: "How To Run a Successful Pitch Program" presented at Synthesize 2018.
+      - An informative ebook: A downloadable guide for customers and prospects.
+      - Enhanced app functionality: The Pitch app was updated to support a recurring approach and improved executive reporting

   - section_layout: 2col
     images: